trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/AtFutureRecipes.md

 ### `testCircuitBreaker` → `Boolean`

  This class features a 'circuit breaker' variable.
 While this is not a pattern I routinely turn to, it is a valuable pattern for testing code that is otherwise hard to test.
 For instance, @future methods must be static void methods.
 This makes it hard to assert against return values.
-The idea behind this pattern is set a private static class variable to true, only when irreversible conditions or actions have occured.
+The idea behind this pattern is set a private static class variable to true, only when irreversible conditions or actions have occurred.
 The circuit breaker 'breaks', giving you something you can assert on.
 Again this isn't a pattern I *often* turn to, but it can be valuable in certain circumstances.

 ---
 ## Methods